Of course I don’t look busy, I did it Right First Time!

 For a handful of batches and a handful of recipes, analyzing and interpreting this data is not complicated and can easily be managed by hand or with some basic Excel wizardry.
 However, with hundreds of batches and recipes, this FTR data management gets complicated very quickly, just due to the sheer volume of numbers.
 And that is where we come in.

-Our approach to help you improve your First Time Right is a three-stage process:
+Our approach to helping you improve your First Time Right is a three-stage process:

 - Identify non FTR-products